“Drawing

 “Who

-uprising, she was General Tubman.
+was Harriet Tubman?
 For those slaves whom she led north to

 freedom, she was Moses.
 To the slavers who hunted her down, she was a thief and

-this riveting biography, Harriet Tubman was, above all, a singular and complex
+this biography, she was, above all, a singular and complex

 woman, defeating simple categories.” -WorldCat